Extracting Protocol Format as State Machine via Controlled Static Loop Analysis: Introduction

 \item We applied the static analysis to reverse engineering message formats.
 The analysis is highly precise and fast with high coverage.
 To the best of our knowledge, this is the first static analysis that formulates the problem of message format inference as extracting state machines.

 \item We implemented our approach, namely \tool, and evaluated it on ten protocols from different domains. \tool\ is highly efficient as it can infer a parsing state machine or, equivalently, the message formats in five minutes. \tool\ is also highly precise with a high recall as its inferred state machine can uncover $\ge 90\%$ protocol formats with $\le 10\%$ false ones.
 By contrast, the baselines often miss $\ge 50\%$ of possible formats and may produce $\ge 40\%$ false ones.
 We use the inferred finite state machines to improve two state-of-the-art protocol fuzzers.
 The results demonstrate that, with the inferred state machines, the fuzzers can be improved by 20\% to 230\% in terms of coverage.
-We have discovered 12 zero-day vulnerabilities but the baseline fuzzers only find two of them.
-We also provide case studies of applying our approach to domains beyond network protocols. \end{itemize}
+We have discovered 12 zero-day vulnerabilities but the baseline fuzzers only find two of them. \end{itemize}